Mk 48 machine gun

-The Mk 48 (Mark 48), or Maximi is a belt-fed general-purpose machine gun chambered for 7.62×51mm NATO cartridges, fed from a disintegrating belt (M13 link) or the non-disintegrating segmented German DM1 belt of ammunition.

-It is manufactured by Fabrique Nationale Manufacturing Inc., a division of FN Herstal based in the United States.
-The Mk 48 has been developed in conjunction with the U.S. Special Operations Command (USSOCOM), which has adopted the weapon and started its fielding process, beginning with special operations units.
+The Mark 48, or Mk 48, is a belt-fed general-purpose machine gun developed and manufactured by Fabrique Nationale Manufacturing Inc., a division of FN Herstal based in the United States, for the United States Special Operations Command (USSOCOM).
+It is chambered in 7.62×51mm NATO and is belt-fed by M13 disintegrating links or German DM1 non-disintegrating belts.
+USSOCOM has adopted the weapon and started its fielding process, beginning with special operations units.

 History

-The Mk 48 was designed in the early 2000s, following a request from United States Special Operations Command for a replacement for the M60.
+The Mk 48, officially classified as an LWMG (Light Weight Machine Gun), was designed in the early 2000s following a request from United States Special Operations Command for a replacement for the M60.